 The offers have piled in.

-Singletary will have to choose between Arizona State, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Maryland, Miami, Michigan, Nebraska, Ohio State, Oklahoma, Ole Miss, Oregon, Penn State, South Carolina, Tennessee, Texas A&M, UCF, USC, and Virginia Tech.
+Singletary had to choose between Arizona State, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Maryland, Miami, Michigan, Nebraska, Ohio State, Oklahoma, Ole Miss, Oregon, Penn State, South Carolina, Tennessee, Texas A&M, UCF, USC and Virginia Tech.

 CB Jaheim Singletary Highlights

 Throwing into Singletary’s coverage is a bad idea more often than not.
 He is 6-foot-2 and 170 pounds — a great height and weight for a defensive back — and he relies on his athleticism to stick with the wide receivers he is shadowing.
 There’s a reason he was named an All-American, and his play speaks for itself.

 The 247Sports Composite has Singletary as a five-star recruit and pegs him as the fifth-best defensive back in the country.

 Scouts have raved about his potential, and it would not be crazy to hear his name called in the NFL Draft one day.
 In fact, 247Sports has compared him to NFL star cornerback Jalen Ramsey.
 Not too shabby.